 The Council's vision is "To enrich the lives and aspirations of all our residents, businesses and visitors through the provision of high-quality services that ensure those most in need receive the appropriate help, support and opportunities."
 Following the elections in 2023, the administration of the Council has changed to a joint Conservative/Independent coalition.
-A new Council Strategy is being worked in to be implemented in the 2024/5 financial year.
-Until that time the existing vision and strategy will continue to be followed.
+A new Council Plan was produced for 2024-2027.